The Consumer Affairs Registry Book is located online (24/7) and in the Community Association Office Monday through Friday 8am-3pm.

 CONSUMER AFFAIRS DISCLAIMER STATEMENT

-The Association recommends that the owner verify all contractors, including those listed in the Register, are properly licensed and have the necessary liability and worker's compensation insurance before contracting with or employing the vendor.
+The Association recommends that the owner verify all contractors, including those listed in the Consumer Affairs Registry, are properly licensed and have the necessary liability and worker's compensation insurance before contracting with or employing the vendor.

 Under no circumstances does the Association recommend ANY vendors or contractors.